Acid lipase disease: Symptoms and signs

 In Cholesteryl ester storage there are alterations in the blood lipoprotein amounts which lead to symptoms such as; hypercholesterolemia, hypertriglyceridemia, and HDL deficiency with abnormal lipid deposition in many organs.
 The hallmarks of the disease in infants consist of prominent hepatosplenomegaly, diarrhea and vomiting, resulting in malabsorption, growth failure and liver failure.
 These infants quickly develop liver fibrosis and cirrhosis due to the massive accumulation of cholesteryl esters and triglycerides in the liver.

+Causes

+Lysosomal acid lipase enzyme deficiency is caused by a mutation in the LIPA gene which provides instructions for the produce this enzyme.
+When there are malfunctions in this gene the development of Wolman disease and Cholesteryl ester storage disease take place.